Claim: A lottery ticket that would have won $30 million was voided because the buyer didn't want it.

 them (e.g., the tale about a poor chap who killed himself after failing to play his numbers the one week they came up).
 This story about a huge win that could have been is one from the "Strange but true" files.

 On Friday, 21 May 2010, a lottery ticket sold at a convenience store in Newfoundland bore the seven winning numbers that would have entitled its holder to the $30 million prize on that night's drawing.
 Would have, but didn't, because the lucky ticket was voided by its purchaser in a fit of frugality.

-On the day of the draw, someone who has yet to step forward to identify herself came into the Corner Store in Goulds (a community within St. John's, Newfoundland) to buy tickets on that night's Lotto Max drawing.
+On the day of the draw, someone who declined to step forward and identify herself came into the Corner Store in Goulds (a community within St. John's, Newfoundland) to buy tickets on that night's Lotto Max drawing.
 The cashier mistakenly printed off a $27 ticket instead of the $12 ticket the customer

 wanted, so the $27 ticket was voided and one for $12 was issued in its place.